JuliaClimate/ClimateBase.jl/docs/src/index.md

 ```

 ### xarray
-You can use the following functions (which are not defined and exported in `ClimateBase` to avoid dependency on PyCall.jl)
+You can use the following functions (which are not defined and exported in `ClimateBase` to avoid dependency on PyCall.jl) to load data using Python's `xarray`.
 ```julia
 using ClimateBase, Dates
 # This needs to numpy, xarray and dask installed from Conda